-Blood banking is the process that takes place in the lab to ensure that donated blood, or blood products, is safe before they are used in blood transfusions and other clinical procedures.
+Blood banking is the process that takes place in the laboratory to make sure that donated blood is safe before they are used in blood transfusions and other clinical procedures.
 Blood banking involves typing the blood for transfusion and testing for infectious diseases.

 Who are the blood donors?

 Many blood donors are volunteers, but sometimes, a patient may wish to donate blood a couple of weeks before undergoing surgery, so that his or her blood is readily available in case of a blood transfusion.
 The case of donating blood for oneself is called an autologous donation.
 Volunteer blood donors must have certain criteria, including the following:

 · Must not be less than 16 years of age, or in accordance with state law

 · Must weigh not less than 110 pounds

 · Must pass the physical and health history test given before donation

 Some states allow people younger than 16 or 17 years to donate blood, with parental acknowledgment.

 A certain group of standard tests are done in the lab immediately blood is donated, including, but not limited to, the following: